 So, in short, a LOT of people aren’t getting enough iron.

 In a 2008 joint study from the Southern Illinois University and Carle Clinic Association, 1.9% and 2% of children and adolescents respectively were shown to have Restless Leg Syndrome.
 A 2020 study from the BC Children's Hospital Research Institute entitled Iron deficiency and sleep - A scoping review, found that iron supplementation was tremendously effective in treating a number of sleep disorders, including RLS.
 Sample sizes were small and the data collection process leaves a little to be desired, but it’s still a good indication that iron plays a big role in the quality of sleep.

 Unfortunately, diagnosing RLS isn’t an exact science.
 There are no markers or proteins to test for.
 It’s done by a doctor’s evaluation of the patient’s description of their symptoms, and for that reason, the only people who have been diagnosed are individuals who are capable of explaining what they’re experiencing.

 And guess who that leaves out…you guessed it.
 Babies, toddlers, and as theorized in a 2005 study, a significant number of children.

 A 2005 Mayo Clinic study established rates of restless legs syndrome in children, finding that, “almost 6 percent of children seen in Mayo's sleep clinic have the disease.
 The study also notes that the most common risk factors for the disease in kids are family history of restless legs syndrome and iron deficiency.”

-And remember, if your baby fits into the other category, the much more prominent category who have trouble falling asleep because of their dependency on a “prop,” I’m here to help you solve that problem.
+And remember, if your baby has trouble falling asleep because of their dependency on a “prop,” I’m here to help you solve that problem.
 It may not be as simple as taking an iron supplement, but I can say unreservedly that it’s worth the effort to get your baby sleeping through the night.